Why Rental Income Protection Matters

 How Landlord Guaranteed Rent Works in Practice

 Landlord guaranteed rent arrangements often involve leasing the property to an agent for a fixed term—typically three to five years.
 The agent becomes the tenant in legal terms, while the landlord steps back from active management.
-This differs from rent guarantee insurance, which only activates in cases of default and doesn’t cover voids.
+This differs from rent insurance, which only activates in cases of default and doesn’t cover voids.

 Agents offering guaranteed rent typically handle everything from tenant sourcing to repairs, making it a fully managed solution.
 The trade-off is usually a discounted rent rate, as the agent needs to build in margin and cover risks.
 However, the predictable monthly income remains a significant attraction.